-As HIV continues to cause substantial mortality and morbidity, with over a million people newly infected in Africa each year, LSTM has seen an expansion in the extent and scope of HIV-related research.
-The HIV research portfolio now spans studies on HIV-prevention to comprehensive, integrated care for people living with HIV to management of late-stage HIV-infection.
-This research is leading to measurable positive impacts which are at the cutting edge of improved HIV care in Africa: preventing infections, saving lives and increasing the health and well-being of those affected.
+As HIV continues to cause substantial mortality and morbidity across the globe, LSTM has seen an expansion in the extent and scope of HIV-related research.
+The portfolio now spans studies on HIV prevention to comprehensive, integrated care for people living with HIV to management of late stage HIV infection.

 With partners in Africa and Europe and funding from NIHR, Horizon 2020, and EDCTP, Professor Jaffar and colleagues are evaluating integrated management of HIV-infection, diabetes and hypertension in both the clinic and at the community level.
 They are also testing biomedical approaches to prevention of diabetes in people living with HIV-infection.
 These studies involve phase II and III trials, which are underway.
 The partnership is also conducting cohort studies to understand the distribution of chronic conditions among people living with HIV-infection, which will inform further intervention studies.

 Management of advanced HIV disease